 In terms of performance against the London Safety Plan and the three Corporate Aims, the summary position is on track.
-The Brigade is meeting most of its targets in terms of delivering against Aim 1 - Prevention and Protection, with 9 out of 12 indicators reporting as green, including fire fatalities, and against Aim 2 - Response and Resilience, with all six indicators reporting as green.
-Although Aim 3 - People and Resources are continues to be affected by long term sickness levels, however diversity targets now being met.
-The Brigade's strategic risk register currently has six risks which are rated as red.
-Five key projects are progressing to schedule, however four are amber and one is red.
+The Brigade is meeting most of its targets in terms of delivering against Aim 1 - Prevention and Protection, with 7 out of 12 indicators reporting as green, including fire fatalities, and against Aim 2 - Response and Resilience, with 5 out of 6 indicators reporting as green.
+Although Aim 3 - People and Resources continues to be affected by long term sickness levels our firefighter recruitment targets are now being met.
+The Brigade's strategic risk register currently has 10 risks which are rated red.
+Seven key projects are progressing to schedule, however four are amber and two are reporting as red.